mitmedialab/rr_audio_entrainer/README.md

   - `-d [AUDIO_DIR]`, `--audiodir [AUDIO_DIR]`: Directory containing a
     subfolder with the source audio ("source") and a directory for saving output ("output").
-  - `-r USE_ROS`, `--use-ros USE_ROS`: Use a local microphone or an audio stream ROS from an Android mic (i.e., the robot).
+  - `-r`, `--use-ros`: Use a local microphone or an audio stream ROS from an Android mic (i.e., the robot).
 Default local mic.

 #### Audio file directories and the HTTP server